elakatos/elakatos.github.io/_projects/1_project.md

 I  lead the Immune Analysis working group of the colorectal, endometrial and testicular cancer domain within the 100,000 Genomes Project.

 At the moment, I am focusing on uncovering the epigenetic regulation of cancer immunogenicity through analysing our spatially resolved multi-omic dataset from the [Evolutionary Predictions In Colorectal Cancer project](https://sites.google.com/site/nottrevorgraham/home).
+We are interested in uncovering how the ongoing war with the immune system shapes the mutation landscape of colorectal cancers, and if there are distinguished times or locations where immune selection has a stronger impact.

+Our other interests include
+(i) uncovering the impact of therapy on the cancer-immune interaction
+(ii) modelling and quantifying the impact of genetic and epigenetic escape mechanisms
+(iii) improving computational predictions of immunogenicity